 N.B.: since a FAST CLEAR operation implies a CLEAR CONVERSION cycle, a new GATE signal is accepted only if it occurs at least 600 ns after the leading-edge of the FAST CLEAR signal.

 Fig. 2.8: Fast Clear window

 3. Technical specifications

-Packaging 3.1.
+3.1.
+Packaging

-The Model V785 is housed in a 6U-high, 1U-wide VME unit.
-The board hosts the VME P1, P2 connectors and, depending on the version, the PAUX connector.
+The Model V1785 is housed in a 6U-high, 1U-wide VME unit.
+The board hosts the VME P1 and P2 connectors.